iteacher/braintrain/README.md

 5. Open a pull request.

 ### License
 Distributed under the MIT License.
-See LICENSE for more information.
+See LICENSE for more information.Trigger workflow